akshaykhanna/PostmanClone/README.md

 # Postman Clone

-Postman Clone is built via react and can be used to make HTTP request and view the response for the same.
+Postman Clone is built using react and can be used to make HTTP request and view the response for the same.

 ## Available Scripts